jon-jacky/home/computing.md

   independent read/print;  small core; runtime tangibility; the REPL; and extreme flexibility.

-  *Code as Data.*  A Lisp program is defined in terms of the interpretation of its core data structures, rather than by a syntax over characters.
+  *Code is Data.*  A Lisp program is defined in terms of the interpretation of its core data structures, rather than by a syntax over characters.
   ...
 The conversion of character streams into data is handled by separate functions of the reader. ... the standard data structures and library